Dr Ania Byerly

-Critical literacies and Critical Pedagogies in L1 and L2 contexts (MSc TESOL/ MSc Language Teaching)
+Critical literacies and Critical Pedagogies in L1 and L2 contexts (MSc TESOL/ MSc Language Education)

 Education Policy and Politics of Education (MSc Education)

 Children and Young People 1 (MSc Transformative Learning and Teaching)

 Open to PhD supervision enquiries?

 Current PhD students supervised

 MSc TESOL and MSc Language Teaching dissertations in the area of critical literacy, critical pedagogy and intercultural education.

 Undergraduate dissertations on MA Primary and BA Childhood Practice - topics around supporting EAL learners in the classroom, teacher attitudes to bilingualism, learning through play and many other.